goeiebook/creativelab/narrative.md

 ![the snippets panel][snippets]

 Now we're talking.
-Right-click-&gt;Run.
+Right-click->Run.
 That's fun.
 So we go wild, like a bull in a china shop, copy-pasting blocks of code into snippets generating arrays of shapes and colors.
 What did those handleIn/handleOut parameters do?
 Whatever it was, it was interesting.
 Excessive and messy.
 But I was proud of the result.
 Even if it wasn't totally clear how the code worked.

 ![what a mess][mess]